Data Protection Policy

 Consent: Explicit and freely given authorisation from the Data Subject that their Personal Data can be processed for the specific purposes clearly outlined to them.

-Contact: Any past, current or prospective Jakub Kohout LTD customer, employee, volunteer, Director, contractor, or anyone else from whom Personal Data is collected by Jakub Kohout LTD.
+Contact: Any past, current or prospective Jakub Kohout customer, employee, volunteer, Director, contractor, or anyone else from whom Personal Data is collected by Jakub Kohout.

 Data Controller: A natural or legal person, Public Authority, Agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.